Breast Implant Removal

 Breast Shape and Fullness Restoration

-A woman in her 30s is shown 6 weeks after revision of a prior breast augmentation performed years earlier by another surgeon.
+A woman in her 30s is shown 6 weeks after Breast Implant Revision of a prior surgery performed years earlier by another surgeon.
 Her pre-operative photograph shows breast droop and loss of upper pole fullness despite prior placement of breast implants.
-A minimally invasive technique was utilized to perform dual plane breast augmentation with new implants placed under the muscle, and small 1 inch incisions were placed under the breast.
+A minimally invasive technique was utilized to perform Breast Implant Revision with new implants placed under the muscle, and small 1 inch incisions were placed under the breast.
 This improved both her breast droop and upper pole fullness without any other incisions.

-A woman in her 30s underwent prior breast augmentation and now requested larger breasts and improvement in asymmetry.
-A dual plane breast augmentation was performed with silicone implants placed underneath the muscle.
+A woman in her 30s underwent Breast Implant Revision and requested larger breasts and improvement in asymmetry.
+A Breast Implant Revision was performed with silicone implants placed underneath the muscle.
 This resulted in fuller breasts and improvement in her asymmetry.
 A minimal incision technique was utilized with a small incision camouflaged along the lower border of the areola.
 No additional incisions were made.
 Postoperative photographs show her results 3 weeks after surgery.

 A woman in her 30s suffered deflation of prior saline breast implants placed by another surgeon.
 Her right breast implant was completely deflated and her left breast implant had contracture causing an obvious deformity and asymmetry.
-Dual plane breast augmentation was performed with new silicone breast implants placed underneath the muscle.
+Breast Implant Revision was performed with new silicone breast implants placed underneath the muscle.
 Additionally, the prior scarred capsule was removed and improvement in symmetry was appreciated.
 She is seen here 3 weeks postoperatively.

 Treating Capsular Contracture